alanmitchell/misc-docs/docs/source/solar-contour-plot.rst

 ==================

-This document provides information useful for developing a web application that displays Solar Contour Plots.
-This document was primarily created to assist with the Launch Alaska Hackathon event.
+This document provides information useful for developing a web application that displays Solar Contour Plots and was primarily created to assist with the Launch Alaska Hackathon event.
 Solar Contour Plots are plots that show the expected output of a grid-connected solar photovoltaic system oriented at various